mcpcpc/mcpcpc.github.io/_drafts/2021-01–08-plan9-cpu-auth-severl.md

 ---
 layout: post
-title: plan9 and Linode: Post-Install
+title: "plan9 and Linode: CPU and Auth Server"
-description: temp
+description: How to connect to your plan9 OS on a Linode virtual machine
 ---

-If you were following along with my previous [article]({% post_url 2021-01-04-linode-9front %}), then you probably have a work install of 9front OS on a Linode virtual machine and are ready to take the next steps.
-In the following sections, I will attempt to walk you through some of the common post-installation 9front configuration steps.
+If you were following along with my previous [article]({% post_url 2021-01-04-linode-9front %}), then you probably have a work install of 9front OS on a Linode virtual machine that you can access through a LISH pseudoterminal.
+In the following article, I will attempt to walk through the process of turning your virtual machine into a cpu+auth server, which will allow you to spawn a virtual desktop from any non-9front OS.

 ## Cpu and Auth Server Configuration

-*   Mount `9fat` and make a copy of your plan9.ini file.
+*   Mount `9fat` file.

     ```
     term% 9fs 9fat